foaf/foaftown/jqbus/README.txt

 (I may migrate text from README.txt into there... for now, read both!)

-Thanks to Peter Saint-Andre and Dirk-Willem van Gulik for help with the original Jabber/XMPP design, Chris Schmidt for getting a Python implementation (see http://crschmidt.net/semweb/sparqlxmpp/ ) out the door before I even finished this one, and especially to Leigh Dodds for refactoring the original source into something more sane.
-If we can sync several implementations of the basic concept, I'll try to update http://www.w3.org/2005/09/xmpp-sparql-binding and investigate possibilities for a W3C Note.

 Contact: Dan Brickley <http://danbri.org/>
 	email: danbri@danbri.org
 	(please cc: danbrickley@gmail.com if I might not know your email address yet)

-What is this, exactly?

-JQbus is a Java implementation of a draft XMPP/Jabber transport for SPARQL queries.
-It allows ordinary Jabber accounts to be used for question/answer sessions using W3C's RDF as a data model and SPARQL as a querying framework.
-Each question comes "from" some Jabber account, and is routed by Jabber magic to code attached to another such account, whose response is transmitted back without concern for knowing IP or Web service addresses.

-JQbus uses the HP Labs Jena library for RDF support (including the ARQ SPARQL engine), and the Ignite Realtime (Jive software) Smack library for XMPP/Jabber support.
-SPARQL queries are defined by http://www.w3.org/TR/rdf-sparql-query/ and an XML response format is defined by http://www.w3.org/TR/rdf-sparql-XMLres/ - this software depends upon both.
-W3C also has specs for a SPARQL protocol, http://www.w3.org/TR/rdf-sparql-protocol/ and a JSON response format, http://www.w3.org/TR/rdf-sparql-json-res/ - this work does not currently pay close enough attention to the SPARQL Protocol specification, and offers no support for JSON or other result format bindings.
-ÃThese are natural areas for further work.

-What does it do?

-Given a pair of Jabber accounts capable of exchanging messages (and in particular, custom IQ XMPP 'queries'), we provide some basic glue between Jena and Smack that handles the passing of SPARQL queries and their corresponding XML-encoded responses.
-The Jabber layers, in turn, take care of ugly details such as authentication, buddylists, getting messages through NAT/firewalls.
-JQbus puts us in design area where we have an incoming message, perhaps arriving at a personal desktop.
-We know that the message carries a SPARQL query, we know the Jabber ID of the party sending it.
-And we have have an easy way to send a response.
-It provides no direct access control machinery, although we could (presumably) check to see if the requester is on our buddylist roster.
-And no error handling yet.

 How does it look?